EQS-CMS: IMMOFINANZ AG: Other admission duties to follow

+Announcement according to section 119 para 9 Austrian Stock Exchange Act 2018

-Notice pursuant to section 120 para 2 item 1 of the Austrian Stock Exchange Act 2018
+IMMOFINANZ AG: Release of other admission duties to follow according to section 119 para 9 Austrian Stock Exchange Act 2018

 ISIN: AT0000A21KS2